Asso-MO5/virtual_micral_n/BUILD.md

 src/disassembler/disassembler
 ```

-## Build for Macos with command line
+## Build for MacOS with command line

 *Tested with MacOS Big Sur*